leonardo-quiroga3110/telco_churn/README.md

 *   Deploy as a REST API using FastAPI for bulk predictions.

 ---
-*Created by [Your Name] as part of the Agentic Data Science Portfolio.*
+*Created by Leonardo Quiroga Gil as part of the Agentic Data Science Portfolio.*